Line 6 HX Stomp VS HX Effects (Comparison)

 Our pick: The Line 6 HX Stomp

-Looking at what these two pedals offer, it's weird that the HX Effects unit is not cheaper then the HX Stomp.
 The Line 6 HX Effects is essentially only focused on effects and leaves out things like amp modeling, cabs, and impulse responses.
 Instead, it offers you more footswitches, functioning more like a traditional multi-effects pedal.
-Still, we'll stick with the HX Stomp since it seems to give you more for the same amount of money.
+So we'll stick with the HX Stomp since it seems to give you more for the same amount of money.

 Header | Stomp | Effects |